sullysbrain/ml-llm-nikki/readme.md

-# Building an AI Large Language Model (LLM) App with LangChain, Streamlit and Local Transformer (such as Llama3)
+# Project Nikki: Large Language Model (LLM) App with LangChain, Streamlit and Local Transformer (such as Llama3)

-A framework for a web-based LLM powered language tutor.
+A framework for a web-based LLM (AI) powered language tutor.
 The language model is constructed with the LangChain framework and 'deployed' locally as a locally hosted server using StreamLit.
 The model implements llama3:8b, but other models such as Mixtral:8x7b can be swapped out in one line of code.

 Additionally, the app uses Sentence-Transformers in order to add RAG functionality for vector embedding of local documents.
 This is the retrieved using ChromaDB's retriever, thereby being able to have a fully functional LLM with RAG running local with no external API calls in order to protect proprietary data.